Shopify/cli/shopify-cli-extensions/README.md

 # Shopify CLI Extensions

-`shopify-cli-extensions` is an add-on to the Shopify CLI.
-Today, its main purpose is to power the experience of `shopify extension serve`, `shopify extension build` and augment `shopify extension create`.
-However, we will consider expanding its responsibilities in future.
+`shopify-extensions` is an add-on to the Shopify CLI, which is installed automatically when installing the CLI.
+It is not meant to be invoked directly.
+Instead, invocation of `shopify-extensions` occurs through `shopify extension`.
+Today, `shopify-extensions`' main purpose is to power the experience of `shopify extension serve`, `shopify extension build` and augment `shopify extension create`.

-## Getting started
+The information below is mainly targeting contributors rather than users.
+If you want to learn more about how to build extensions and how to use the Shopify CLI in general, please consult the [official documentation](https://shopify.dev/apps/tools/cli).

-### Test
+## Test

 To run the tests, simply execute the following shell command: